 Implantable cardioverter-defibrillator (ICD).
 An ICD is implanted under the skin of your chest and continuously monitors your heartbeat.
 It can stop a potentially life-threatening arrhythmia.
 When an ICD detects an abnormal heart rhythm, it delivers electrical shocks to reset the heart back to normal.

 Most people with long QT syndrome do not need an ICD.
 However, the procedure may be done in certain athletes to allow return to competitive sports.
 The decision to implant an ICD, especially in children, needs to be carefully considered.
 Implanting an ICD is a major procedure and can result in inappropriate shocks and other complications.

 Lifestyle and home remedies

-Visit your doctor.
-Your cardiologist will likely recommend that you have regular follow-up appointments with him or her.
-Let your doctor know if you have symptoms of long QT syndrome or any changes in your condition.
-Your doctor may make changes to your treatment plan or suggest additional treatments for you.
+Get regular checkups.
+During your appointment, let your doctor know if you have any changes in your symptoms or condition.
+Your doctor may update your treatment plan or suggest additional treatments for you.